mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 upload a QRCode image and use QRCODE API server to read and decryt the message
 # 3 - QR Code Generator
 A user can enter a text or URL to generate a QR code.
 The QRCode it is saved as an image
+# 4 - Currency Convetor
+A user can enter amount and convert your currency to a different country’s currency.
+Conversion is done using the following API https://v6.exchangerate-api.com/